OLLC-Confo/airtable-auto/README.md

 - Uploads the pdf files into our Google drive, in the respective class folders for each teacher

 ###	C) gmail_er
-- Emails a copy of the submitted worksheet to the students for future reference (in pdf)
+- Emails practically anything.
+Set the payload as required

 <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/headbang.gif" size=190px>